 Contract Type B – Rental agreement for a definite period

-The major disadvantage of a type B contract is that it cannot be extended as type B. When extended, the agreement automatically changes into a contract type A (indefinite period).
+Also good to know is that a type B contract cannot be extended as type B. When extended, the agreement automatically changes into a contract type A (indefinite period).
 This also applies if a first and second contract combined do not exceed the duration of 24 months.
 Do you not want your tenant to accrue rights?
 In that case your only option is to look for a new tenant for your property.

 Contract Type C – Rental agreement for a definite period – Intermediate rental